maxtheman/poll_tape/readme.md

 It currently generates errors ~30% of the time, but those seem mostly to be when the image is too blurry to process.
 I expect you could update the schema to handle those cases.

+All usages expect jpg images in the data directory. subdirectories within at least one level have been tested and work too.

 Built on python 3.10.10.

+Start by cloning this project.

 ## Instructions for Command Line Usage:
 1. Navigate to the project directory in your terminal.